 The first step in stress management is to identify the burdens you experience.
 Acknowledging these factors increases your chances of modifying behaviors to minimize or eliminate them.
 It's not always possible to make the necessary change right away, but becoming aware of underlying sources of anxiety can move the process forward.
 There are also highly effective tools that support efforts with stress management.
+Even if we can't always eliminate the source of our stress or change our situation, we can influence the effect that stress has on the mind and body.

-USING STRESS MANAGEMENT TOOLS
+Exercise 6: USING STRESS MANAGEMENT TOOLS